yajra/laravel-datatables-docs/html-builder-column.md

 # Html Builder Column

-Builder Column represents the column to be rendered by your dataTables.
+Builder Column represents the column to be rendered by your DataTables.
 You can use `addColumn` api to add a single column and `columns` api to add multiple columns.

 <a name="attributes"></a>